busterbenson/public/Codex.md

 2. Playing games (of any kind: video, board, card, etc) in your youth will make you smarter than people who don't

 ### On Politics & The Economy
+1. It should be easier and more expedient to put neglectful and irresponsible public servants in prison than the average citizen, not slower and more difficult
-1. Most jobs lost between 2008-2012 aren't going to come back, new ones have to be created from scratch (or not)
+2. Most jobs lost between 2008-2012 aren't going to come back, new ones have to be created from scratch (or not)
-2. In the future, working will be more thoroughly decoupled from having the means to live (see disability trends as proxy for this)
+3. In the future, working will be more thoroughly decoupled from having the means to live (see disability trends as proxy for this)
-3. We'll have a President that admits to being atheist or agnostic by 2025
+4. We'll have a President that admits to being atheist or agnostic by 2025
-4. Power will be more quickly redistributed when it gets too heavy at the top
+5. Power will be more quickly redistributed when it gets too heavy at the top

 ### On The Future Of Earth (2100)
 1. Global warming is real and will continue to cause bigger and bigger problems